pollfish/docs/webplugin.md

     Set true to enable debug mode (for development), set false to set Pollfish in release mode.
     Defaults to false
 4.  <span class="params">uuid (optional)</span>
     Uuid for callback to your server
+5.  <span class="params">survey_format (optional)</span>
+    Works only in debug mode
+    This parameter is used during development to check different types of surveys.
+    Acceptable values are:

+    - Basic Survey: 0
+    - Playful Survey: 1
+    - Random: 2
+    - 3rd-party: 3

 Below you can see an example of the pollfishConfig object: